jencwong/medical_frontend/README.md

 -- ....

 ## Approach
 - The project was a team effort.
 Upon formation of the team, we gathered and discussed ideas.
 A rough sketch of the application was drawn and high level requirements written.
+We decided to set up a basic application and identified features for phase 2 or phase 3 of the project.
 We used Trello to track our progress.
+We collaborated or divided up work as we went along.

 ## Technologies
 - Node.js